loehnertj/ascii_designer/docs/index.rst

             self.players.append({'foo': 'Last', 'bar': -1, 'baz': 4})

-**Trees** are created by using the :any:`NodelistBase.children` method, which works similar to  :any:`sources`.
+**Trees** are created by using the :any:`ObsList.children_source` method, which works similar to  :any:`sources`.
 Here you can define two sources, one for ``has_children`` (bool) and one for ``children`` (list).

-The tree is lazy-loading, i.e. :any:`Node.children` is only retrieved when a node is expanded.
+The tree is lazy-loading, i.e. children are only retrieved when a node is expanded.

 ``has_children`` is queried to determine whether expanders should be drawn on